NBA Rumors: Celtics Could Acquire James Harden For Kemba Walker, Jaylen Brown, Aeron Nesmith & 1st-Round Picks

-Though he started the 2020-21 NBA season with the Houston Rockets, All-Star shooting guard James Harden is expected to be one of the hottest names on the market before the 2021 trade deadline.
-Despite the strong efforts from the Rockets to convince him to stay, “The Beard” looked determined to leave Space City and start a new journey somewhere else.
+Although he started the 2020-21 NBA season with the Houston Rockets, All-Star shooting guard James Harden is expected to be one of the hottest names on the market before the 2021 trade deadline.
+Despite efforts from the Rockets to convince him to stay, “The Beard” seems determined to leave Space City and start a new journey somewhere else.
 In the past months, Harden has already been linked to several teams that are in dire need of additional star power to boost their chances of bringing home the Larry O’Brien Trophy this year.

 One of the potential landing spots for Harden before the 2021 trade deadline is the Boston Celtics.
 According to Tim Bontemps of ESPN, the Celtics could acquire “The Beard” from the Rockets by sending them a package that includes Kemba Walker, Jaylen Brown, Aaron Nesmith, a 2021 first-round pick, and a 2023 first-round pick.
 In the proposed scenario, Boston would also be receiving Eric Gordon and PJ Tucker.